Furnace Not Working? Perhaps it’s Time to Change Thermostat Batteries

 - The majority of thermostats with no external battery compartment release from the bottom of the wall plate first, then the top.
 Carefully pull the thermostat from the wall plate while holding it firmly in place.
 Depending on your thermostat, there may be screws that need to be loosened, or there may be a tab at the bottom you will need to press in.
 Look for screws if it feels like you are having to force it.

 - If you can see the batteries either in the thermostat or on the wall plate and the wall plate remains attached to the wall, you are on the right track.

 - After replacing the batteries, snap the thermostat back into place, taking care not to force it.
 The thermostat has pins on the back you want to avoid bending or breaking!

 Replacing the batteries in a digital thermostat is fairly easy, however, if you have problems don’t hesitate to contact us at Haley Mechanical.
-After replacing the batteries, if your furnace still doesn’t operate properly give us a call at 734-424-9170!
+After replacing the batteries, if your furnace still doesn’t operate properly give heating repair experts call at 734-424-9170!